 According to FARE, one in 13 children in the U.S. has a potentially life-threatening food allergy, while Food Allergy Canada says that there are more than three million Canadians, including almost 500,000 children, living with food allergies that need to be managed on a daily basis.
 Many traditional Halloween treats aren’t safe for children with food allergies as many contain nuts, milk, egg, soy, wheat or sesame.
 “The number of children with food allergies has risen dramatically over the past 20 years, and the Teal Pumpkin Project brings the community together to ensure a safe and inclusive Halloween for all trick-or-treaters,” said FARE President & Chief Executive Officer Lisa Gable.

 The campaign encourages people to raise awareness about food allergies by providing non-food treats in lieu of chocolate and candy.
 Those participating are asked to paint a pumpkin teal, the colour of food allergy awareness, and place it outside their house in order to signal that they are providing alternative treats.
 If you don’t have time to paint a pumpkin, FARE also offers free printable signs you can put outside your house.

-Not sure what kind of treats to get other than candy?
-Here are a few things you can pick up at a dollar store:
+Not sure what kind of treats to offer other than candy?
+Here are a few things you can purchase:

 – glow sticks